XTX33/Faith-Frontier/pages/public-trust.md

   <p class="section-lead">
     Some matters do more than resolve private disputes — they reveal how public power treats the people it serves.
-These are the cases where tolls, data, penalties, and procedure raise deeper questions about public trust.
+These are the cases where tolls, data, licenses, penalties, or procedure raise deeper questions about public trust.
   </p>
   <p class="text-muted">
-    Public-trust cases are tagged not just because they involve a government agency, but because they highlight issues of fairness, transparency, and stewardship of authority.
+    Public-trust cases are tagged not just because they involve a government agency, but because they highlight fairness, transparency, or stewardship of authority in a way that others might recognize in their own lives.
   </p>
 </section>